Free Consultation

 If you get injured while staying at a hotel in Colorado, you may have the right to file an insurance claim against the hotel.
 If a staircase has a broken railing, for example, and hotel staff knew or reasonably should have known about the hazard but failed to correct it, this could make the hotel liable for injuries you suffered in a fall accident.

 While hotels in Colorado are not legally required to carry commercial insurance policies, most do to pay for injuries suffered by their visitors.
 A personal injury attorney in Denver can help you pursue the compensation you deserve for a hotel injury, such as coverage for your medical bills and lost wages.
-Discuss your legal options after this type of accident during a free consultation at Fang Accident Lawyers.
+Discuss your legal options after this type of accident during a free consultation at Fang Injury & Accident Lawyers Denver.